p-ranav/tabulate/README.md

 ## Quick Start

 `tabulate` is a header-only library.
 Just add `include/` to your `include_directories` and you should be good to go.

+### Adding rows
-To build a table, create a `Table` object and use `Table.add_rows` to add rows to your table.

-For simplicity, `tabulate` will use the length of the first row as the number of columns in the table.
+To build a table, create a `Table` object and use `Table.add_rows` to add rows to your table. `tabulate` will use the length of the first row as the number of columns in the table.

 ```cpp
 #include <tabulate/table.hpp>